ncw/www/_posts/gchq-challenge.rst

 Meanwhile I tried running the exe on windows but it doesn't run without that dll.

-I then installed cygwin with the "crypt" package which has the correct dll in and copied ``cygcrypt-0.dll`` and ``cygwin1.dll`` into my working directory.
+After installing cygwin with the "crypt" package which has the correct dll in, I copied ``cygcrypt-0.dll`` and ``cygwin1.dll`` into my working directory.
 The exe now runs and gives::

     >da75370fe15c4148bd4ceec861fbdaa5.exe